 Round 3: Rosé

 Now for the pink stuff.
 The English Sparkling Rosé that everyone wants to get their hands on, Wiston’s Vintage 2011 triumph (price: £35.99, supplier: Swig) versus the household name with an enduring popularity, Mumm Champagne Rose NV (price £32.50, supplier The Champagne Company).

 The Mumm wasn’t showing much red fruit, but did have a lot going and was notably more expansive than the Wiston.
 This weighty wine brought jasmine, water melon with chalky back notes.
 Unfortunately, a coarse burnt rubber note gave it some edge and threw it off balance.
 The Wiston had a lovable brightness about it with kiwi fruit amongst the rose water and pronounced orange zest which formed the backbone of the wine.
 A delicate wine, but chiselled and precise with it.
 7-2 to Wiston making it 3-0 to England.

 Round 4: Classic

 And the finale didn’t disappoint – it was a high performing round with the first and second highest scoring wines of the tasting.
-The Nyetimber performed well with a detonation of tall flavours backed up by a richness and depth full of digestive biscuits.
-A touch of moreish sweetness in the finish.
+The Nyetimber performed well with a detonation of tall flavours backed up by a richness and depth full of digestive biscuits and a touch of moreish sweetness in the finish.
 I was talking to Brad Greatrix (Nyetimber’s Head Winemaker) about the tasting and he said Taittinger “blows hot and cold” in his experience.
 I too have had mixed success, but on this night it was really singing.
-Fantastic concentration and perfect balance of all flavour elements.
-A vivacious signature expression of Champagne.
+There's fantastic concentration and perfect balance of all flavour elements – vivacious signature expression of Champagne.
 Many people struggled to pick a winner, and it could have gone either way.
-The vote count was 5-4 for Taittinger, avoiding the white wash and saving some face.
+The vote count was 5-4 for Taittinger, avoiding the whitewash and saving some face.